ayelettal1/watermark-removal/README.md

 # watermark-removal
-Firs you need to download the dataset or create your own dataset with watermarks.
+First you need to download the dataset or create your own dataset with watermarks.
 Than, in order to run the code you need to follow pix-2pix instructions as we can see bellow - Train a model: python train.py --dataroot ./datasets/facades --name facades_pix2pix --model pix2pix --which_direction BtoA Test the model: python test.py --dataroot ./datasets/facades --name facades_pix2pix --model pix2pix --which_direction BtoA